willp240/rat-container/README.md

 # snoing-2.0
 A singularity recipe for building a SNO+ environment for RAT.

+# To download the pre-built container
+On your local machine, enter the command:

+`singularity pull --name snoing.simg shub://jamierajewski/snoing-2.0`

+I suggest this be done on your local machine due to the firewall on clusters not allowing Singularity Hub downloads through.

 # To build the container
 To build, you must have root permissions and singularity installed on your machine (the image can be moved to a cluster once it has been built).
 Install singularity manually, or do `sudo apt-get install singularity-container` on debian-based systems (like Ubuntu).